lg-gonzalez-juarez/PlanningTestB2/pages/md/unit05.md

 **Did**| he/she/it|work yesterday?| |he/she/it/|**did**| |he/she/it/|**didn't**
 | we/you/they||	|we/you/they||	|we/you/they|

+{% include tip.html content="Contractions:
-* Contractions: didn't= did not
+<br> - didn't= did not
-* Use the past simple for finished actions
+<br> - Use the past simple for finished actions
+" %}

-* Regular verbs in the past + end in -ed
+{% include tip.html content="Regular verbs in the past + end in -ed" %}
   - worked, lived, played

+{% include tip.html content="
-* The past is the same for all persons
+<br> - The past is the same for all persons
-* Use did/didn't + infinitive for past ? and -
+<br> - Use did/didn't + infinitive for past ? and -" %}

 ## 5C past simple irregular verbs